osulp/Libnav/README.md

 5. Run pm2 start bin/www
 	1. The NodeJS application will be running on port 3000
 6. Navigation to 'baseurl'/setup
-	1. fill out form informaion
+	1. fill out information in form.
+7. Restart apllicaiton by running pm2 restart 'you process id from step 5'
 7. Application is fully setup.